- What to see

 Sant Antoni is part of the Eixample Esquerra district and can be found just west of Plaza Catalunya and just east of Plaza Espanya, meaning it's within walking distance from many majors parts of the city, like Las Ramblas, Paral·lel, and Montjuïc.
 If you'd like to discover Barcelona on foot then Sant Antoni is ideal, because practically everything is within reasonable walking distance.
-You can either look for an apartment in the Sant Antoni Neighbourhood of the Eixample Esquerra district or near las ramblas
+You can either look for an apartment in the Sant Antoni Neighbourhood of the Eixample Esquerra district.

 Video presentation of Sant Antoni, Barcelona